-Our board of directors has adopted a Code of Conduct and Business Ethics (the "Code of Ethics") that applies to all of our employees, contractors, and consultants, including our chief executive officer, (acting) chief financial officer and principal accounting officer.
+Our board of directors has adopted a Code of Ethics that applies to all of our employees, contractors, and consultants, including our chief executive officer, (acting) chief financial officer and principal accounting officer.
 Our Code of Ethics is available on our website at www.HeritageDistilling.com by clicking on "Investors."
 If we amend or grant a waiver of one or more of the provisions of our Code of Ethics, we intend to satisfy the requirements under Item 5.05 of Form 8-K regarding the disclosure of amendments to or waivers from provisions of our Code of Ethics that apply to our principal executive officer, financial and accounting officers by posting the required information on our website at the above address within four business days of such amendment or waiver.
-The information on our website is not part of this prospectus.
+The information on our website is not part of this report.